HTTP-RPC/Kilo/README.md

 **IMPORTANT** Since basic authentication transmits the encoded username and password in clear text, it should only be used with secure (i.e. HTTPS) connections.

-## Examples
+## Example
-The following code snippet demonstrates how `WSWebServiceProxy` can be used to access a hypothetical math service:
+The following code sample demonstrates how the `WSWebServiceProxy` class might be used to access the operations of a hypothetical math service:

     // Create service proxy
     let serviceProxy = WSWebServiceProxy(session: URLSession.shared, serverURL: URL(string: "https://localhost:8443")!)